Careers360 Logo

-After the completion of CAT 2024 on November 24, applicants might be anxious to know how many marks are required in CAT for IIM Ahmedabad, the top-ranked B-School in India.
-The official response sheet and the official answer key have been released by IIM Calcutta, and can expect the CAT 2024 result shortly.
+After the completion of CAT 2025 on November 30, applicants might be anxious to know how many marks are required in CAT for IIM Ahmedabad, the top-ranked B-School in India.
+The official response sheet and the official answer key will be released by IIM, and can expect the CAT 2025 result probably in the third week of December 2025.
 Being the top management college in India, IIM Ahmedabad not only has a very low acceptance rate but also has a strict, elaborate admission process.
 The candidate willing to apply for the IIM Ahmedabad has to go through primarily two stages.
 Read this article to know more about how many marks are required in CAT for IIM Ahmedabad.

 How many marks required in CAT for IIM Ahmedabad: Minimum Cut-off Percentile